GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 Replace `antoniostacos/app-antoniostacos` with your organization and repository name.

-5. Update the `values.yaml` file in the `prod`, `stage`, and `uat` folders accordingly.
+5. Update the `values.yaml` file in the `prod`, `stage`, and `qa` folders accordingly.
 Change the image tag, hostnames, and other necessary details to match your application and GlueOps configuration.

 ###  `prod` Environment Sample Configuration: